 Skip to main content

-By the end of this guide, you’ll have created a Frontier Gateway group for one of your downstream customers, minted an API key bound to that group, and called your Dedicated deployment through the gateway with the key.
+By the end of this guide, you’ll have created an endpoint that routes a slug to your deployment, created a Frontier Gateway group for one of your downstream customers, minted an API key bound to that group, and called your Dedicated deployment through the gateway with the key.
 From here, you can build a deeper group hierarchy, configure additional rate and usage limits, set up billing webhooks, and explore the full lifecycle.

 Prerequisites